-The EDDA CeLydraedistilraunirnter has, in cooperation with University of Iceland Press and with the support of Bifröst University, published the book Lýðræðistilraunir. Ísland í hruni og endurreisn [Democratic Experiments: Iceland in Crisis and Recovery].
+The EDDA Center has, in cooperation with University of Iceland Press and with the support of Bifröst University, published the book Lýðræðistilraunir. Ísland í hruni og endurreisn [Democratic Experiments: Iceland in Crisis and Recovery].
 The Editor is Prof. Jón Ólafsson.

 The aftermath of Iceland’s financial crash in 2008 was characterized by loud demands for new approaches in politics and more public involvement in policy and decision-making.
 Grassroots activity increased, and in the eyes of many citizens it was vital for Icelandic society to go through democratic renewal in order to respond to and draw necessary lessons from the crisis.
 National forums were convened; a Constituent Assembly was elected and the City of Reykjavík experimented with participatory budgeting, to name a few innovations that resulted from the crisis – directly and indirectly.